geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 Pollyhymnia last night had been *at the debate*;
 And till near four o’clock for those who were smitten
 By the arrows of Cupid, Erato had written:
-Calliope too, the far famed epic muse,
+Calliope too, the far famed epic Muse,
 Had been loth, her loved poets request to refuse.
 Euterpe, Terpsichore, had concerts attended
 And ’twas late in the morning before they were ended.